Skip Navigation

 What is the aria-label property?

-As defined by the WAI ARIA 1.2 standards, the aria-label property "defines a string value that labels the current element".
+As defined by the WAI-ARIA 1.2 standards, the aria-label property “defines a string value that labels the current element”.
 It has the same purpose as the aria-labelledby property, which references another element that labels the current element.
 The purpose of both of these properties is to provide an Accessible Name of the current element.

 Related to these properties is the aria-describedby property, which references another element that describes the current element.
 The purpose of this property is to provide an Accessible Description for the current element.
-The Accessible Name should be short and concise, and the Accessible Description should be more verbose and complement the Accessible Name.
+The Accessible Name should be concise, and the Accessible Description should be more verbose and complement the Accessible Name.

 The Accessible Name is part of what screen readers use to announce elements to a user when they come into focus.
 A <button> with no aria-label and plain text between its opening and closing tags would have an Accessible Name that matches its plain text.
 That same <button> can have its Accessible Name overridden with something completely different using the aria-label property.